Ukrainian band wins Eurovision Song Contest in vote seen as supporting its homeland

 Russia was excluded this year after its Feb.
 24 invasion of Ukraine, a move organizers said was meant to keep politics out of the contest that promotes diversity and friendship among nations.

-Ukraine’s song, “Stefania,’’ was written as a tribute to the frontman’s mother, but has transformed since the war into an anthem to the beleaguered nation, as lyrics take on new meaning.
-“I’ll always find my way home, even if all roads are destroyed,” Kalush Orchestra frontman Oleh Psiuk wrote.

-The six-member, all-male band received special permission to leave the country to represent Ukraine and Ukrainian culture at the music contest.
-One of the original members stayed to fight, and the others plan to return as soon as the contest is over.

-Back in Ukraine, in the battered northeastern city of Kharkiv, Kalush Orchestra’s participation in the contest is seen as giving the nation another platform to garner international support.
+Back in Ukraine, in the battered northeastern city of Kharkiv, Kalush Orchestra’s participation in Eurovision is seen as giving the nation another platform to garner international support.

-Anastasia Khardikova, a 24-year-old Ukrainian living in Sweden, said she intends to vote for Kalush Orchestra, and is persuading her friends abroad to do the same.

-The winner is chosen in equal parts by panels of music experts in each competing nation and votes by the viewing public — leaving room for an upset.
-Britain’s Sam Ryder and Sweden’s Cornelia Jakobs are each given a 10% shot while the Italian duo of Mahmood & Blanco have a 6% chance of winning.
+Ukrainians in Italy also were using the Eurovision event as a backdrop to a flashmob this week to appeal for help for Mariupol.
+About 30 Ukrainians gathered in a bar in Milan to watch the broadcast, many wearing a bright bucket hat like the one Psiuk sports, in support of the band.

+“We are so happy he called on helping to save the people in Mariupol,” said lawyer Zoia Stankovska during the show.
+“Oh, this victory brings so much hope.”

-The winner takes home a glass microphone trophy and a potential career boost.
+The winner takes home a glass microphone trophy and a potential career boost – although Kalush Orchestra’s first concern is peace.

 Twenty bands were chosen in two semifinals this week, and were competing along with the Big Five of Italy, Britain, France, Germany and Spain, which have permanent berths due to their financial support of the contest.